Special Relationship: Thatcher and Carter (May 1979 – January 1981)

-Conservative Party leader Margaret Thatcher became Prime Minister after her party won the 1979 United Kingdom general election.
-Relations between President Carter and Prime Minister Margaret Thatcher during the year-and-a-half overlap of their leadership have often been seen as relatively cold, especially when contrasted with the kinship that Thatcher would subsequently develop with Carter's successor Ronald Reagan.
+Conservative Party leader Margaret Thatcher became prime minister after her party won the 1979 United Kingdom general election.
+Relations between President Carter and Prime Minister Margaret Thatcher during the year-and-a-half overlap of their leadership have often been seen as relatively cool, especially when contrasted with the kinship that Thatcher would subsequently develop with Carter's successor Ronald Reagan.
 However, Carter's relationship with Thatcher never reached the levels of strain that Reagan's relationship would in the midst of the Falklands War.

 Thatcher and Carter had clear differences in their political ideology.
 They both occupied relatively opposing ends of the political spectrum.
-By the time she had become Prime Minister, Thatcher had already met Carter on two previous occasions.
+By the time she had become prime minister, Thatcher had already met Carter on two previous occasions.
 Both of these encounters had initially left Carter with a negative impression of her.
-However, his opinion of Thatcher had reportedly become more placid by the time she was elected Prime Minister.
+However, his opinion of Thatcher had reportedly become more placid by the time she was elected prime minister.
 Despite the tensions between the two, historian Chris Collins (of the Margaret Thatcher Foundation) has stated, "Carter is somebody she worked hard to get along with.
 She had considerable success at it.
 Had Carter lasted two terms we might be writing about the surprising amount of common ground between the two."

-Carter congratulated Thatcher in a phone call after her party's victory in the general which elevated her to the office of Prime Minister, stating that the United States would, "look forward to working with you on an official basis."
+Carter congratulated Thatcher in a phone call after her party's victory in the general which elevated her to the office of prime minister, stating that the United States would, "look forward to working with you on an official basis."
 However, his congratulations was delivered with an audibly unenthusiastic tone.
 In her first full letter to Carter, Thatcher voiced her assurance of full support in the ratification of the SALT II nuclear arms treaty writing, "We will do all we can to assist you".

 Both leaders were mutually facing great pressures during the overlap of their tenures as a national leader.
 Both of their nations were experiencing economic crisis due to the early 1980s recession.
 In addition, there was international upheaval in Eastern Europe and the Middle East.
 Among the areas of turmoil were Afghanistan (due to the Soviet–Afghan War) and Iran (where Carter was facing a hostage crisis following the Iranian Revolution).

 Both Carter and Thatcher condemned the Soviet invasion of Afghanistan.
 They expressed concern to each other that other European nations were being too soft towards the Russians.
 Carter hoped that she could persuade other European nations to condemn the invasion.
 However, with a particularly tumultuous economic situation at home, and with most NATO members reluctant to cut trade ties with the USSR, Thatcher would only provide very weak support to Carter's efforts to punish the USSR through economic sanctions.